Calculate Efficiency Of Binary Classifier

 If (+) denotes fit candidates for Job and (-) denotes unfit candidates for Job.

-To calculate Efficiency of classifier we need to compute values of Sensitivity, Specificity and Accuracy.
+To calculate the Efficiency of the classifier we need to compute values of Sensitivity, Specificity, and Accuracy.

 Sensitivity measures the proportion of positives that are correctly identified as such.

 Also known as True positive rate(TPR).